Regional Train Tours, for our Training Partners

 The rides are typically short and pleasant: 30 minutes on a country local filled with the people you came to rub elbows with.
 As you adjust to the principle, you will learn to get fancy: a morning train to the town with the castle, lunch there with the cyclists as they pass through, an afternoon visit to the castle, and then a second train on to your destination.

-The trips are best enjoyed if you enjoy walking, and are reasonably fit: villages and towns are explored on foot, and opportunities for country walks often present themselves.
-It may be a bit of a hike from the station to the hotel... for all these reasons, the lack of a bike does not imply a lack of exercise.
+The trips are best enjoyed if you enjoy walking: villages and towns are explored on foot, and opportunities for country walks often present themselves.
+It may be a bit of a hike from the station to the hotel... for all these reasons, the lack of a bike does not need to imply a lack of exercise.

 In the evening, you are “part of the group,” as always, to the degree you want to be.
 You can use our advice for the visits of the towns, join the crowd for dinner at the carefully selected eatery... and you will have a heck of a lot more energy than the bikers do for the dance bar afterwards.
 See below for some technical details.